-A. The student and field instructor set up a meeting and start the orientation process to the fieldwork setting.

-B. The student shares their Practice Behavior Inventory (completed in pre-field orientation) and their course syllabi with the field instructor with the goal of identifying applicable classroom assignments that can be designated as fieldwork site assignments, thus helping to integrate the student's learning.

-C. The student, in concert with the field instructor, develops behaviorally specific fieldwork site assignments for each competency.
-Students are required to focus on developing the identified practice behaviors which are defined as a blend of activities, knowledge, and skill.

-D. The student sets up a weekly supervision meeting with their field instructor and establishes a supervision agenda template.
-The following are the suggested categories for the supervision agenda:

-o Administrative issues

-- o Progress related to fieldwork site assignments - o Reflection on Privilege, Oppression, Diversity, and Social Justice issues (PODS) - o Reflection on personal and professional growth and development - o Identification and development of Key Learning Experience/Project Summaries.
+- A. The student and field instructor set up a meeting and start the orientation process to the fieldwork setting. - B. The student, in concert with the field instructor, develops behaviorally specific fieldwork site assignments for each competency.
+Students are required to focus on developing the identified practice behaviors which are defined as a blend of activities, knowledge, and skill. - C. The student sets up a weekly supervision meeting with their field instructor and establishes a supervision agenda template.
+The following are the suggested categories for the supervision agenda: - o Administrative issues - o Progress related to fieldwork site assignments - o Reflection on Privilege, Oppression, Diversity, and Social Justice issues (PODS) - o Reflection on personal and professional growth and development - o Identification and development of Key Learning Experience/Project Summaries.